Ghostty the terminal for Claude Code: Config, Splits, and Scripts

 │ │ │

-3. In the right pane, run whatever shell commands you need such as git log or ls.
+- In the right pane, run whatever you need, such as

-Navigate between panes at any time with ctrl+h to go left and ctrl+l to go right.
-Close either pane with super+w.
+Move between panes at any time with ctrl+h and ctrl+l, and close either one with super+w.

-This layout places Claude Code alongside a text editor and a dedicated shell at the bottom for test output and logs.
-Neovim is a terminal-based text editor; if you do not use it, substitute any editor that can open from the command line, or simply use the bottom pane as a second shell.
+Claude Code alongside a text editor, with a dedicated shell at the bottom for test output and logs.
+Neovim is used here as the example editor; substitute your own, or use the bottom pane as a second shell.

 ┌────────────────────┬────────────────────┐